whiteblue3/apoweroftrance-radio-system/README.md

 A Power of Trance is audio broadcasting server.
 It contains musicdaemon and API server.
-This project is published as opensource and use GPLv3 license.
+This project is published as opensource and use LGPL license.

 # Deploy Issue
 If you use PyCharm and before code push, first you must select file README.md and commit, push code.
 This is a PyCharm bug.

 # Server Spec
-- Platform: Docker or Kubernetes
+- Platform: Docker Compose (Local Dev) or Kubernetes (Production)
 - Database: PostgreSQL 11 over
 - Python: 3.6
 - Storage: Google Cloud Storage
-- Nginx: latest
+- Nginx: latest (unprivileged version)
 - Icecast: 2.4.4
 - WSGI: uWSGI 2.0.18

 for design as microservices, all microservice use same database

 # Pre-Requirements for Running Server
+You NEVER, DO NOT share these files anywhere!

 This system running on Google Kubernetes Engine.
 So, You need to acquire Google OAuth2 secret json

-- Google OAuth2 Secret Json File
+- Google OAuth2 Secret Json File (You NEVER, DO NOT share this file anywhere!)
 - Create file secret.json under project root and fill this fields

+    // secret.json
+    // You NEVER, DO NOT share these secret.json file anywhere!
     {
       "SECRET_KEY": <DJango Secret Key>,
       "JWT_SECRET_KEY": <JWT Secret Key>,
-      "AES_KEY": <AES 256 KEY>,
+      "AES_KEY": <32bit AES 256 KEY>,
-      "AES_SECRET": <AES 256 Initial IV>,
+      "AES_SECRET": <16bit AES 256 Initial IV>,
       "EMAIL_HOST_USER": <System Email Sender Address>,
       "EMAIL_HOST_PASSWORD": <System Email Sender Password>,
       "GCP_PROJECT_ID": <Google Project ID>,